ESGF/esgf-user-support/metagrid.rst

 Q: How can I find Cordex data.
 It is not listed under projects.

-A: For the time being Cordex data can be found under the last listed project All (except CMIP6)
+A: For the time being Cordex data can be found under the last listed project All (except CMIP6).
+A search view for Cordex is coming soon.

-Q: Why exclude CMIP6 from all other projects
+Q: Why exclude CMIP6 from all other projects?

 A: CMIP6 introduced a different naming convention for several of the properties of the datasets in our search database, such as the model and experiment.
 As we have been unable to reconcile the old and new conventions trivially, instead we provide results on separate pages.
 We realize this may pose an inconvenince to comparing data between older project data.

 Search
 ******